The Passes at Pontchartrain

 - Status: Available

 This property, located at the mouth of Lake Pontchartrain, is a tremendous development opportunity.
 Lying between Chef Menteur Pass on the south, and The Rigolets Pass on the north, with immediate access to the areas famous fishing and hunting, re-development prospects are excellent.
-Over 1,600 acres of owned marsh are part of this property, allowing for private hunting club or mitigation bank opportunity.
+Over 1,600 acres of owned marsh island are part of this property, allowing for private hunting club or mitigation bank opportunity.
 An existing marina operating on the property on Chef Pass provides additional base infrastructure to speed the development process.
 All this within minutes of the dining and nightlife available only in New Orleans.

 Location: This property is within the city limits of New Orleans.
 Downtown and the French Quarter are an easy drive away at +25 miles.
 New Orleans Lakefront Airport (6,880 runway) is full service and convenient, at approximately 20 miles away.
 US Highway 90 fronts the much of acreage.
 Views from this area are protected by the Bayou Sauvage National Wildlife Refuge, across Chef Pass and Bayou de Lesaire.